NCI-Agency/anet/docs/INSTALL.md

 	- **nbOfHoursForStaleEmails**: When defined, the number of hours it takes for a pending email to be treated as stale and discarded.
 When not defined, emails are never discarded
 - **emailFromAddr**: This is the email address that emails from ANET will be sent from.
 - **serverUrl**: The URL for the ANET server, ie: `"https://anet.dds.mil"`.
+- **keycloakConfiguration**: The configuration for Keycloak, i.e. the (federated) user authentication server for ANET.
 - **database**: The configuration for your database.
 ANET supports either PostgreSQL or Microsoft SQL Server.
-Additional Instructions can be found here instructions here: https://www.dropwizard.io/1.3.5/docs/manual/jdbi.html for available configuration options for the database connection.
+Additional Instructions can be found here instructions here: https://www.dropwizard.io/en/latest/manual/configuration.html#database for available configuration options for the database connection.
 	- **driverClass**: the java driver for the database.
 Use com.microsoft.sqlserver.jdbc.SQLServerDriver for MS SQL
 	- **user**: The username with access to the database.
 Not needed when Windows Authentication is used.
 	- **password**: The password to the database.
 Not needed when Windows Authentication is used.